Transport coefficients of nucleon neutron star cores for various nuclear interactions within the Brueckner-Hartree-Fock approach: Results and discussion

 \subsection{Approximation to the exact solution}

-Having calculated the various partial contributions to inverse mean free paths we are now in position to calculate the transport coefficients in NS cores, i.e. thermal conductivity $\kappa$, shear viscosity $\eta$, and the momentum transfer rate $J_{np}$.
+Had calculated the various partial contributions to inverse mean free paths we are now in position to calculate the transport coefficients in NS cores, i.e. thermal conductivity $\kappa$, shear viscosity $\eta$, and the momentum relaxation rate $J_{np}$.

 The calculation of the latter is straightforward from the Equation~(\ref{eq:J}).
 In order to calculate the former two, one needs to solve the linear system of equations (\ref{eq:vareq}).
 For the npe$\mu$ case considered here this is, in general, 4$\times$4 system (or 3$\times$3 system if muons are absent).
 The electromagnetic and nucleon sectors are coupled via protons which participate both in strong and electromagnetic interactions\footnote{Small $\ell$n collisions due to neutron magnetic moment can be neglected \cite{FlowersItoh1979ApJ,Shternin2008JETP}}.
 However, it turns out, that in practice the protons can be treated as the passive scatterers both for neutrons and for leptons \cite{FlowersItoh1979ApJ}.
 As a result, the lepton and neutron transport problems can be considered separately.
 This is a consequence of a low proton fraction in the beta-stable matter of neutron star cores.